GitMulC/magic-the-learning/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

-Code used for nav bar styling: https://stackoverflow.com/questions/11224069/how-to-place-a-div-at-top-center-position-of-a-page-using-css/48497326
+- Code used for nav bar styling: https://stackoverflow.com/questions/11224069/how-to-place-a-div-at-top-center-position-of-a-page-using-css/48497326
-Image of Korvold, Fae-Cursed King: https://scryfall.com/card/eld/329/korvold-fae-cursed-king Used Font Awesome CDN link from Love Running repository: https://github.com/GitMulC/love-running
+- Used Font Awesome CDN link from Love Running repository: https://github.com/GitMulC/love-running

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Image of Korvold, Fae-Cursed King: https://scryfall.com/card/eld/329/korvold-fae-cursed-king
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media